loademon-kalyoncu/pinterest-dl/README.md

 - ✅ Search for media on Pinterest using a query. ([#23](https://github.com/sean1832/pinterest-dl/pull/23))
 - ✅ Support multiple urls and queries in a single command.
 - ✅ Support for batch processing of URLs and queries from files.
-- ✅ Download video streams if available.
+- ✅ Download video streams **without requiring ffmpeg** (automatic fallback to binary concatenation).

 ## 🚩 Known Issues
 - 🔲 Not yet implement testing.